-The following table sets forth information regarding our mobile service operations and our mobile subscriber base for the periods indicated.
+The following table sets forth information regarding the mobile subscribers and mobile revenues of Taiwan, as well as the churn rate of our Company for the periods indicated.

-As of or for the Year Ended December 31

-2021 2022 2023

-Taiwan population (in thousands) (1) 23,375 23,265 23,420

-Total mobile revenues in Taiwan (in billions) (2) NT\$155.0 NT\$160.9 NT\$167.3

-Churn rate (3) 0.81% 0.90% 1.39%
+As of or for the As of or for the Year Ended December 31 2022 2023 2024 Taiwan population (in thousands) (1) 23,265 23,420 23,400 Total mobile revenues in Taiwan (in billions) (2) NT\$160.9 NT\$167.3 NT\$170.4 Churn rate (3) 0.90% 1.39% 1.36%

-Minutes of usage (in millions of minutes):

-Incoming 4,865 4,337 3,513

-Outgoing 5,211 4,704 3,883

-Average minutes of usage per user per month (4) 79 69 56

-- (1) Data from the Department of Population, Ministry of the Interior, ROC. - (2) Data from the monthly statistical release by the NCC, which include mobile revenues from 4G and 5G mobile broadband services. - Measuring the rate of subscribers (excluding IoT) disconnections from mobile service, determined by averaging the monthly churn rate, which is determined by dividing a) our aggregate voluntary and involuntary deactivations during the month by b) the average number of customers during the month.
-The calculation includes both prepaid and postpaid subscribers (excluding IoT). - (4) Average minutes of usage per user per month is calculated by dividing the total minutes of use during the period by the average number of our mobile subscribers (excluding IoT) on the first and last days of the period and dividing the result by the number of months in the relevant period.
+(1) Data from the Department of Population, Ministry of the Interior, ROC.

+(2) Data from the monthly statistical release by the NCC, which include mobile revenues from 4G and 5G mobile broadband services.

+Measuring the rate of subscribers (excluding IoT) disconnections from mobile service, determined by averaging the monthly churn rate, which is determined by dividing a) our aggregate voluntary and involuntary deactivations during the month by b) the average number of customers during the month.
+The calculation includes both prepaid and postpaid subscribers (excluding IoT).

-The total mobile customers (excluding IoT) in Taiwan had reached approximately 29.9 million as of December 31, 2023.
-The overall mobile services market experienced an increase of 4.0% in revenues in 2023, mainly driven by the steady 5G migration and roaming revenues recovering from post-pandemic era.
+The total mobile customers (excluding IoT) in Taiwan had reached approximately 29.7 million as of December 31, 2024.
+The overall mobile services market experienced an increase of 1.9% in revenues in 2024, mainly driven by the steady 5G migration and the recovery of roaming services since the second half of 2023.

-We offer incentives, such as mobile handset subsidies for immediate purchase, when new customers agree to sign a service contract with us or when existing customers renew their contracts with us, ranging from 12 months to 60 months.
+We offer incentives, such as mobile handset subsidies and rewards points for immediate purchase, when new customers agree to sign a service contract with us or when existing customers renew their contracts with us, ranging from 12 months to 60 months.

 Our tariffs for postpaid mobile customers primarily consist of usage fees and monthly fees.
-We also offer usage fee discounts on data traffic, voice call minutes and Hami Points, which are our membership points to offer a number of benefits, including gift redemptions and other rewards, to encourage subscription to our 5G mobile service.
+We also offer loyalty programs, which are our membership projects to offer a number of benefits, including gift redemptions and other rewards, to encourage subscription to our 5G mobile service.

-As of December 31, 2023, we had approximately 1.5 million prepaid subscribers, representing approximately 13.5% of our total mobile customers.
-Prepaid subscribers do not pay monthly fees but pay a higher usage charge per second.
-Once the prepayment has been fully utilized, a subscriber can make additional prepayments to continue the service.
-Alternatively, the customer may become a postpaid subscriber while retaining the same telephone number.
+As of December 31, 2024, we had approximately 1.4 million prepaid subscribers, representing approximately 12.0% of our total mobile customers.
+Prepaid subscribers do not pay monthly fees.
+Instead, they pay higher usage charges per second.
+Once the prepaid balance is fully utilized, subscribers can top up their accounts to continue using the service.
+Alternatively, they have the option to switch to a postpaid plan while retaining their existing telephone number.